What is a Cracked Tooth?

 What might cause a Cracked Tooth?

 Teeth can crack for a variety of reasons and some causes are even preventable.
-If you suspect a cracked tooth, it’s important to make an appointment with our office so that we can help in treating the problem.
+If you suspect a cracked tooth, it’s important to make an appointment with our office so that we can help to treat the problem.
 Some of the most common causes of a cracked tooth include:

 - Bruxism (tooth grinding)